CommonAccord/Cmacc-Org/Doc/Dx/Acme/09-EU-US-DataTransfer/Doc_v0.md

 NOTE=This is a master data sheet.
 It is used by the various European subs to make their forms.
-See Acme_UK and Acme_FR.
+See Acme_DE, Acme_UK, and Acme_FR.
 Accordingly, it does not include a specific form of the Model Clauses (that is done at the subsidiary level).
-German (DE) coming soon.
+(Click "Used By" above to see all the uses of this term sheet.)

 Note1=No info about the DEO because that will be provided by the sub.